 If you have ever worried about the battery life of your mobile devices, you have probably come across this unit: milliampere hour, abbreviated as $\text{mAh}$.
 This is not a unit of energy.
 It is rather a unit to measure capacity, a different parameter.
 To convert capacity to energy consumption we have to multiply the capacity by the voltage.
 For example, if you have used $1000\text{mAh}$ from your battery to run a smartphone device operating at the voltage of $3.8$ volts, the total energy consumption would be as follows:

-\[W = 1000\text{mAh} \times 3.8\text{V} = 3800\text{mWh} = 3.8\text{Wh} = 3.8 \times 3600 \text{J} = 13680 \text{J}\]
+\[W = 1000\text{mAh} \times 3.8\text{V} = 3800\text{mWh} = 3.8\text{Wh} = 3.8 \times 3600 \text{J} = 13680 \text{J}\](Note that the calculation above would have been much simpler if $\text{mAh}$ was an SI unit.)

 It would be much simpler if batteries could also report the amount of work (i.e., energy) one can do with a single battery cycle in joules.
 The problem is that, contrary to the example above with $3.8\text{V}$, the voltage is continuously decreasing throughout a battery cycle.
 I.e., when the battery is fully charged its voltage is higher than when it is, for example, at 60% of full capacity.
 The continuous change of voltage throughout a charge cycle makes the comparison of batteries based on energy units, extremely difficult and imprecise.
 In conclusion, we have to live with $\text{mAh}$.